8base/old-documentation/8base-console/graphql-api/queries/combining-queries.md

 ### Using multiple queries in a request

-If multiple queries are combined into a single request, they get executed in parallel, the responses are collated and returned as a single response object.
+If multiple queries are combined into a single request, they are executed in parallel, and the responses are collated and returned as a single response object.
 This lets you fetch objects of different and unrelated types in the same query.

 {% code-tabs %}
 {% code-tabs-item title="Query" %}